felipedmsantos95/website-monitoring/readme.md

 # Website Monitoring
 ## About

 A Golang application to monitore websites health.
+The application reads a websites list in sites.txt, check if they responds and print logs in another .txt file.

 ## Requirements